jacalata/embedding-api-v3-samples/getting-started.md

 |onlyFormattedValues	|bool	|Only return the formatted values (as specified by the viz author) and not the native values	|
 |onlyNativeValues	|bool	|Only return the native values and not the formatted values	|

-There are also two new supporting additions:

-* getSummaryColumnsInfoAsync(): returns only the Column info for when you just need to retrieve metadata about the columns.
-* fieldID property of Column object: for use in columnsToInclude.
+There are also new supporting properties on other objects that can help you set the values for the filter, such as the fieldID property of Column object, for use in columnsToInclude.

-## Things that remain the same
+*In v2, getUnderlyingDataAsync() was deprecated and only available in Tableau 2020.1 or earlier.
+Therefore, it is not available in v3.
+Instead [use getUnderlyingTablesAsync() and getUnderlyingTableDataAsync()](https://help.tableau.com/current/api/js_api/en-us/JavaScriptAPI/js_api_ref.htm#gettabledata).

 ### Filtering, Selecting Marks, and Changing Parameters

 Filtering, selecting marks, and changing parameters after initialization remain the same: